Kenya: Lodwar District Hospital First Quarter 2012 Progress Report

 - During the Annual staff party for Lodwar District Hospital that was held in February 2012, RMF/MMI was recognized as the best partner/NGO (from a total of 7 partners that work together with the hospital) for the year 2011 for the good work and great partnership last year.

-Photos: Door repaired before (left) and after (right)
+Photos: Before (left) and after (repairs)

 Number served/number of direct project beneficiaries: